JamesCDrysdale/HashMapsLesson/hashmaps.md

 ## Keys

-You can use any class as a key, as long as it implements the `.equals()` and `.hashCode()` methods.
-In the example, `String` and `Integer` meet these requirements.
+You can use any class as a key.

 ## Values

-When you store a value in a HashMap, it will always store an object, rather than a primitive type.
+When you store a value in a HashMap, it will always store an object (aka an instance of a class), rather than a primitive type.
 Take a look at the following code.

 ```java